Notes from optimizing a blog page.

 }

-Therefore, the browser had no choice but to show a loading fallback until getSubscriberCount
+The browser had to show a loading fallback for the entire page until

-Once I knew the cause, the solution was easy.
-Just like with the simulator component, I extracted only the subscriber count part into a separate component and wrapped it with Suspense.
+Once I identified the cause, the fix was easy.
+Just like the simulator component, I extracted the subscriber count into its own component and wrapped it in Suspense.

-Amdahl’s Law is mentioned when learning about multiprocessors in computer architecture.
+Amdahl’s Law comes up when learning about multiprocessors in computer architecture.
 Here’s the definition from Wikipedia: